lielu/thyme/REFACTORING_SUMMARY.md

-# Kiosk Clock Refactoring Summary
+# Thyme Refactoring Summary

 ## 🎯 Project Transformation Overview

-This document summarizes the comprehensive refactoring performed on the Kiosk Clock project to transform it from a monolithic script into a professional, open-source ready application.
+This document summarizes the comprehensive refactoring performed on the Thyme project to transform it from a monolithic script into a professional, open-source ready application.

 ## 📊 Before vs After